Saturation of algebraic surfaces: Introduction

 \section{Introduction}

 In this article we address the question of characterising saturated surfaces, i.e. those to which one cannot \enquote{add more closed points}.
 More precisely, we say that a surface $X$ is \emph{saturated} if any open embedding $X\into Y$ whose image has complement of dimension zero is an isomorphism.
-We call such an embedding $X\into Y$ a \emph{big open} embedding.

 In the category of schemes, saturated surfaces were first introduced in the article \cite{BodBon5} by the first named author and A.\ Bondal.
-It was also proved that if $X$ is proper over its affinisation $\Spec H^0(X, \cO_X)$, then it is saturated \cite[Theorem 2.12]{BodBon5}, but the converse is false \cite[Example 2.13]{BodBon5}.
-The original motivation for this paper was the question by A.\ Bondal whether the converse holds when, instead of schemes, one considers algebraic spaces.
-We prove that it holds in most cases (Theorem \ref{thm:intro_sat_implies_proper}) and study the case when it does not (Theorem \ref{thm:intro-compactification}\ref{item:intro-dim-aff=0}).
+It was proved in \cite[Theorem 2.12]{BodBon5} that a surface $X$ is saturated if the affinisation morphism $X\to X^{\aff}\de \Spec H^0(X, \cO_X)$ is proper (see Section~\ref{ssec:def_of_aff}).
+The converse is false e.g.\ if $X$ is the schematic locus of a proper algebraic space which is not a scheme, see \cite[Example 2.13]{BodBon5}.
+This article is motivated by a natural question raised by A.\ Bondal: does the converse hold when, instead of schemes, one considers algebraic spaces?
+In this article, we answer this question (Theorem \ref{thm:intro_sat_implies_proper}) and develop the theory of saturation for algebraic spaces in parallel to the one developed for schemes in \cite[\S 2]{BodBon5}.

-Therefore, from now on by a \emph{surface} we mean an irreducible, separated, normal \emph{algebraic space} of finite type and dimension two over $\Spec\kk$, where $\kk$ is a fixed algebraically closed field.
-We consider the category $\Dalg$ of surfaces and big open embeddings.
-We say that a morphism $\eta_X \colon X\into X^{\sat}$ in $\Dalg$ is the \emph{saturation} of $X$ if $X^{\sat}$ contains all closed points that can be added to $X$, that is, for any $j\in \Hom_{\Dalg}(X,Y)$ there exists a unique $j'\in \Hom_{\Dalg}(Y,X^{\sat})$ such that $j' \circ j = \eta_X$.
-We say that $X$ is \emph{saturated} if $\eta_{X}$ is an isomorphism, equivalently, any big open embedding $X\into Y$ is an isomorphism, see Definition \ref{def:saturation} and Lemma \ref{lem:sat_agree}.
+We work over an algebraically closed field $\kk$.
+By a \emph{surface} we mean an irreducible, separated, normal \emph{algebraic space} of finite type and dimension two over $\Spec\kk$.
+An open embedding of surfaces is \emph{big} if its image has complement of dimension zero.
+We say that a surface $X$ is \emph{saturated} (Definition \ref{def:saturation}) if every big open embedding $X\into Y$ is an isomorphism.
+To avoid the risk of confusion with the terminology of \cite{BodBon5} concerning schematic surfaces (i.e., surfaces which are schemes), we say that a schematic surface $X$ is \emph{scheme-saturated} if every big open embedding of schematic surfaces $X\into Y$ is an isomorphism.

-Note that (unless $\kk$ is an algebraic closure of a finite field, see Remark \ref{rem:Fpalg}) this definition is more restrictive than the one given in \cite{BodBon5}, where instead of $\Dalg$ one considers its full subcategory $\cD$ of schemes, see Example \ref{ex:scheme-sat}.
-To avoid the risk of confusion, we call the objects of $\cD$ \emph{schematic surfaces}, and say that $X\in \cD$ is \emph{scheme-saturated} if it is saturated in the weaker sense of \cite{BodBon5}.
-Our first result shows that the saturation exists, has categorical properties analogous to \cite[Theorem 2.10]{BodBon5}, and is functorial with respect to proper surjective morphisms.
-Interestingly, the last statement fails for scheme-saturation, see Example \ref{ex:covers}.